House at 207 Carpenter Avenue

 House at 207 Carpenter Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built about 1885 and is a 2 1/2-story clapboard-sided house with a multi-gabled slate roof in the Queen Anne style.
 It features an attached tower with tent roof and a porte cochere with bell shaped roof.
 The porte cochere has a second floor sleeping porch with decorative balustrade.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".